Wintellect/MSLearn/Combat Climate Change with AI and Azure/includes/5-power-bi.md

     _Adding a data source_

-1. Enter the server's host name (the server name you specified in the previous lab plus ".database.windows.net") and the database name.
+1. Enter the server's host name (the server name you specified in the previous unit plus ".database.windows.net") and the database name.
 Select **DirectQuery**, and click **Advanced options**.
 Then type the query below into the "SQL statement" box to select the 20 most recently added rows in the "dbo.PolarBears" table.
 This is the query that Power BI will use to pull information from the database.
 When you're done, click **OK**.

 	```sql
 	SELECT TOP 20 Id, CameraId, Latitude, Longitude, Url, Timestamp, FORMAT(Timestamp,'MM/dd/yyyy h:mm:ss tt') AS TimestampLabel, IsPolarBear FROM dbo.PolarBears ORDER BY Timestamp DESC